gskielian/Modular-Robotics/Speech/README.md

 espeak "hello there"
 ```

-Now on a Raspberry Pi the
+Now on a Raspberry Pi remember to connect speakers.

 ## Volume Control